Yoav666s/dnd-wiki/collections/_adventures/darling-of-the-docks.md

 Moreau will then tell the player that the Thirsty Deckhand is practically the political and cultural center of Gullenshire, the place where nobles come to for conversation and company.
 As the player has seen, conversations offer a passerby the opportunity to learn valuable information, especially when ale and wine are involved.
 He will tell the player that they show promise, although they have a lot to learn.
 If they rolled under 10 in the Intelligence (Investigation) check, Moreau will repeat the words "A lot."

 ## Dockside Interrogation
 After he finishes his ale, Moreau will invite the player to join him in a stroll to the docks.
 He will fill in the blanks regarding the information the player had gathered, theorizing that someone is trying to hurt the reputation of the Thirsty Deckhand.
-He will tell the player that the key to this is interrogating captain [[Theodore Frumpy]].
+He will tell the player that the key to this is interrogating captain [[Timothy Butler]].

 # Appendix A